 For the first case, a malicious vehicle M on one direction of a two-way road could modify or forge a given message and forward it.
-Suppose M drives behind the source on the same direction, for example, the vehicle 2 shown on Fig. 1.4.
-Instead of forwarding RI_B after receiving this message from vehicle 1, it can forge RI_B to become the forged message, FRI_B .
-Since FRI_B is not identical to RI_F , any destination vehicle (such as vehicle D) receiving a pair of $\langle RI_F, FRI_B \rangle$ will not accept the regional message based on the verification rule.
+Suppose Mdrives behind the source on the same direction, for example, the vehicle 2 shown on Fig. 1.4.
+Instead of forwarding $RI_B$ after receiving this message from vehicle 1, $RI_B$ can become the forged message, $FRI_B$ .
+Since $FRI_B$ is not identical to $RI_F$ , any destination vehicle (such as vehicle D) receiving a pair of $\langle RI_F, FRI_B \rangle$ will not accept the regional message based on the verification rule.
 Thus, this attack will not compromise data integrity in VANET communication.
-The denial-of-service effect caused by this attack is discussed in Section 1.5.2.

 A malicious vehicle M could also carry out more active attacks such as inserting fake regional message about a road section.
 Suppose M creates a fake pair of messages $\langle FRI_F, FRI_B \rangle$ about the road section i.
-There are two possible attack scenarios according to M's current location, which are illustrated in Fig. 1.6.
+There are two possible attack scenarios according to M's current location, which are illustrated in Fig. 1.8.